 One show to rule them all

 When Peter Jackson first started planning The Lord Of The Rings films back in 1995, he couldn’t have imagined how it would dominate his life.
-Six movies, 21 Oscars and 23 years later we’re heading back to Middle Earth for a Lord Of The Rings TV series.
+And now, six movies, 21 Oscars and 23 years later, we’re heading back to Middle Earth for a brand new Lord of the Rings TV series.

-Amazon Studios are the lucky lot tasked with recreating Tolkien’s magic for the small screen.
-In November 2017, they signed a reported $250m contract with the author’s estate to make a multi-series show for television.
-Here’s what else we know about it:
+Amazon Studios are the lucky lot who’ve been tasked with recreating J.R.R.
+Tolkien’s literary magic for the small screen, with the company signing a reported $250m rights contract in November 2017 with the author’s estate, publisher HarperCollins and New Line Cinema to produce a multi-season show for television.

 Who’s making it?